Unending: Plot

-After fifty years Carter has devised a way to reverse time within a localized field, however the Odysseys power source (ZPM) is almost completely depleted from maintaining the time dilation field for fifty years.
+After fifty years Carter has devised a way to reverse time within a localized field; however, the Odysseys power source (ZPM) is almost completely depleted from maintaining the time dilation field for fifty years.
 Mitchell hypothesizes that the power of the Ori energy beam could provide the required energy to reverse the time.
 But to accomplish the operation, one person has to exist outside of the time reversal; this person will remain at their advanced age while everyone else would revert to how they were 50 years prior (thus having no memories of those 50 years).
 Teal'c, who as a Jaffa has a much longer lifespan than the other team members, volunteers to remain behind and perform the rescue, protected within a separate field.
 As the group prepares their plan, Vala and Daniel exchange a last embrace, assuring each other of their love.
-When everything is in place, they deactivate the time dilation field and, after the normal timeline is restored, Teal'c prevents Colonel Carter from activating the time dilation field.
-Odyssey leaves before it is destroyed, saving SG-1 and the Asgard's legacy.
+When everything is in place, they deactivate the time dilation field and, after the normal timeline is restored, Teal'c prevents Colonel Carter from activating the time dilation field, with the crystal he carries from the (then future) Carter programmed to both re-activate the hyper-drive and prevent future tracking of Ori ships.
+Odyssey leaves before it is destroyed, saving SG-1 and the Asgard legacy.

 Back at the SGC (Stargate Command), Teal'c refuses to reveal any of the events on the ship, much to Vala's disappointment.
 As the episode, the season and the series come to a close, SG-1 contemplates Teal'c's joking words of wisdom in the gateroom and says "indeed" all at once.
 General Landry wishes the team God-speed, and SG-1 steps through the gate on their next mission.